 - 1. Location of the injured or ill person (campus and room number). - 2.
 Details of any injury or illness (e.g. faint, chest pain, broken bone). - 3.
-Extension number from which the call is being made and name of caller.
+Phone number from which the call is being made and name of caller.
 Person making the request must remain with the patient until assistance arrives.

-All injuries, no matter how trivial, and dangerous occurrences must be reported on the official accident form and sent to the University Health and Safety Team.
-Accident forms should be available in every School and Service and at reception areas.
+\ All injuries, no matter how trivial, and dangerous occurrences must be reported to a member of staff or security who will complete the official Health & Safety incident form and send it to the University Health and Safety Team.